trolster/urcli/README.md

 To test if the notifications work (without having to wait to get a review assigned) use the testcommand: `urcli pushonce "accessToken"`.
 If that works then run the `assign` command with the `--push <accessToken>` option:

+:information_source: You can create an access token on your [pushbullet.com account page](https://www.pushbullet.com/#settings/account).

 Ex.: `urcli assign all --push "o.ZxY9mPKB7aWIjiAI2CPKvnMMMqBPxHT8"`

 Once you get a submission assigned you'll get a notification on all active devices with PushBullet installed.
-You can create an access token on your [pushbullet.com account page](https://www.pushbullet.com/#settings/account).

 ## The `token` command

 You renew your token using the token command: `urcli token "your-token"`.
-That also sets the tokens age, so that it can warn you if the token is about to expire.
-But if you use a token that's older than a few days, the expiry warning might be off, so get a new token every time.
+That also records the tokens age, so that it can warn you if the token is about to expire.
+But if you use a token that's older than a few days, the expiry warning might be off, so get a new token every time you use this command.

 :information_source: Be sure to put the token in quotes since they often include dashes (`-`) which mess up the command.